testing-library/react-testing-library/.github/ISSUE_TEMPLATE/Question.md

 ---
-name: ❓ Support Question
+name: "❓ Support Question"
-about: 🛑 If you have a question 💬, please check out our support channels!
+about: "\U0001F6D1 If you have a question \U0001F4AC, please check out our support channels!"
+title: ''
+labels: ''
+assignees: ''

 ---

 -------------- 👆 Click "Preview"!